Isle of Man Air Services: Pre-WWII operations

-The newly created airline began scheduled operations on 26 September 1937 using an ex-RAS fleet of six De Havilland Dragon Rapides and one De Havilland Dragon.
+The reconstructed airline began scheduled operations on 26 September 1937 using an ex-RAS fleet of six De Havilland Dragon Rapides and one De Havilland Dragon.
 The initial frequency was two return services each weekday over the Manchester-Liverpool-Blackpool-Isle of Man route, plus one daily return service Liverpool-Isle of Man-Belfast.
 IoMAS flights to Manchester initially served Manchester (Barton) Aerodrome.

 Following the completion of the larger and better laid-out Manchester (Ringway) Airport, IoMAS services switched to the new airport from 26 July 1938.
 Scheduled services by Isle of Man Air Services ceased temporarily at the outbreak of war.